stephcoronel/stephcoronel.github.io/_pages/presentations.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

-{% include base_path %}

 ## Invited Talks

 <div class="message">
-  <a href="/MySite/files/CoronelWIA2018_Pres.pdf">“Compression of reactive gas pocket in a water-filled pipe.”</a> Women in Aerospace Symposium, <em>Stanford University</em>, 31 May − 1 June 2018.
+  <a href="/files/CoronelWIA2018_Pres.pdf">“Compression of reactive gas pocket in a water-filled pipe.”</a> Women in Aerospace Symposium, <em>Stanford University</em>, 31 May − 1 June 2018.
 </div>

 <div class="message">